glytch3/SpotiPlay/README.md

 To use the app, enter the Spotify playlist URL in the form and click the "Play" button.
 The songs in the playlist will be played on YouTube.

 You can also click on a song in the list to play it directly on YouTube.

+## Downloading Songs in Video and Audio Formats

+SpotiPlay allows users to download songs from Spotify playlists in both video and audio formats.
+This feature enables users to enjoy their favorite music offline or on different devices.
+To download a song, simply navigate to the desired playlist and click on the download button next to the song.
+The downloaded files will be saved to your device for offline playback.